-When you join the National Guard, you’re joining a team with purpose and setting yourself up for a successful future.
-You’ll gain job skills and leadership experience, and get ahead of staff on your civilian career.
+When you join the National Guard, you join a team with a mission, and you put yourself in a position to succeed.
+You’ll gain job skills and leadership experience during your civilian career, putting you ahead of the competition.

-Physical and mental toughness are just the basic requirements.
-This is about commitment.
-A commitment to yourself.
-A commitment to those around you.
-A commitment to make a difference, help those in need and be a keeper of the American dream.
+Physical and mental toughness are the most important requirements.
+It all comes down to dedication.
+A promise to yourself.
+A commitment to the people around you.
+A dedication to making a difference, assisting those in need, and upholding the American ideal.

 How to Join the National Guard?

-For joining the National Guard without prior service, you must meet these mandatory requirements:
+For joining the National Guard without prior service, you must meet these mandatory National Guard requirements:

 - Be between the ages of 17 and 35

 - Be a U.S. citizen or permanent resident

 - Be at least a junior in high school, or have a high school diploma or a GED certificate

 - Achieve a minimum score on the ASVAB Test (The ASVAB, or Armed Services Vocational Aptitude Battery, is a series of tests used to determine an applicant’s qualification for military service and help determine their intellectual and occupational strengths.)